By Joel Hess on November 18, 2019 at 8:00 AM

 Another impact of the new lease standard that many organizations did not consider is the effect on various business relationships, such as financial institutions.
 Once operating leases are captured on financial statements, lending firms may view those additional liabilities as a change to the organization’s debt ratios or credit agreements, affecting loan covenants.

-Private organizations should communicate with their financial institutions early if they foresee such an impact, to avoid unpleasant surprises post-implementation.
+Non-public organizations should communicate with their financial institutions early if they foresee such an impact, to avoid unpleasant surprises post-implementation.

 4. There may be financial benefits